-Peptides are becoming the buzz in the skincare industry, touted as the key to immortality, and glowing skin.
+Peptides are becoming the buzz in the skincare industry, touted as the key to immortality and glowing skin.
 Peptides have become a promising ingredient in the war against ageing and healthy skin by skin care professionals and enthusiasts in the UK.
 But are they worth it?
-A complete review of peptides in skincare, from their benefits, and scientific evidence, to incorporating them into your skincare regime is presented below.
+A complete review of peptides in skincare, from their benefits and scientific evidence to incorporating them into your skincare regimen, is presented below.

 What Are Peptides?

-Peptides are amino acid chains that are short, and these are the building blocks of proteins.
+Peptides are short amino acid chains that are short, and these are the building blocks of proteins.
 As far as skincare is concerned, they act to communicate with skin cells and stimulate biological processes that assist in gaining healthier skin.
-Collagen, elastin, and keratin, those so crucial proteins of the skin, consisting of amino acids, and peptides are messenger molecules to guide their creation.
+Collagen, elastin, and keratin, those so crucial proteins of the skin, consisting of amino acids and peptides, are messenger molecules to guide their creation.

 There are several peptides that are used in skincare products, including signal peptides, carrier peptides, enzyme-inhibitor peptides, and neuropeptides.
 Each of them has a particular role, from stimulating collagen to reducing wrinkles.